3MGit/BIGOS/README.md

 # Welcome to BIGOS
 Advanced game engine and rendering technology almost as good as Polish traditional food.
+Currently supports DirectX11 (Vulkan and DirectX12 support is in development).

 ## Getting Started
 Use Win-GenProjects.bat in "scripts" folder to genetate default Visual Studio 2019 solution